kaola-fed/jMockr/readme.md

  6. Store all ftl files or subfolders(ralative to jmockr config file).

- 7. Other ftl's root path(on the same level or out of `ftlFilePath`, for example ftl in node_modules)
+ 7. Other ftl's root path(on the same level or out of `templateRoot`, for example ftl in node_modules)

 **Tips: all relative paths are relative to `jmockr.config.json`**